Andrews-Lab/FED3_time_bins/README.md

 * Converts this output into a time binned file.
 It also adds another sheet with the time stamps of all pellet count changes.
 * Creates a master file that combines all the “Left poke count” columns from the raw FED files into one sheet.
 It does the same thing for the other column types as well.
 The columns are then sorted by genotype and treatment. <br>

+These codes have easy-to-use GUIs.

 ![image](https://user-images.githubusercontent.com/101311642/194792955-85f67a03-a02d-47e2-9e02-c9aa5242e874.png)

+These codes create time binned data for each FED3 file and a master file for all results.

 ![image](https://user-images.githubusercontent.com/101311642/194794376-e8ae77ac-dbc8-41dc-a1c8-bf0b7ace3f52.png)